 Richard (Jane), Ron (Piven), Jonathan (Lowe), and Tim (McKay), whom all are in their 40’s, meet every year at a lofty beach house to re-live their 1980’s college years filled with drugs–lots of them–alcohol, and their memories.
 They arrive one by one and enlist themselves in drugs and alcohol.
 The room was filled with laughter and tales of their sexual conquests, and current lives, however, something was different about this time.

-Richard, is a failed novelist and the rowdiest of the quad.
-He teaches a high-school class of un-inspired young adults, Jonathan, is a divorced parent and drug-addicted physician, Ron is married and father to three daughters–he is also being investigated by the Feds for corruption, and Tim, a hopeless romantic, still grieves over the death of his lover and sister.
-All are in, one form or another, at a point of self-actualization.
-Unfortunately, it is what they are forced to come to terms with–when they failed to live up to personal expectations, led them to reconsider a 25th year blood pact.
+Richard is a failed novelist and the rowdiest of the quad.
+He teaches a high-school class of uninspired young adults, Jonathan, is a divorced parent and drug-addicted physician, Ron is married and father of three daughters–he is also being investigated by the Feds for corruption, and Tim, a hopeless romantic, still grieves over the death of his lover and sister.
+All are in one form or another, at a point of self-actualization.
+Unfortunately, it is what they are forced to come to terms with–when they failed to live up to personal expectations, led them to reconsider the 25th-year blood pact.

-Watching I Melt With You was an emotionally heavy experience.
-Director Mark Pellington wants you to feel every moment of these four middle-aged men’s bouts with self-indulgent escapades–in order to reveal the dark side about growing old, festering in guilt, and existential crisis–and wasn’t afraid to remind themselves of the mess they made of their lives.
+Watching, I Melt With You was an emotionally heavy experience.
+Director Mark Pellington wants you to feel every moment of these four middle-aged men’s bouts with self-indulgent escapades–in order to reveal the dark side of growing old, festering in guilt, and existential crisis–and wasn’t afraid to remind themselves of the mess they made of their lives.

-The film succeeds in depicting emotional turmoil, and how each of the men failed to satisfy social, psychological, and emotional needs growing up; evidenced by the yearly drug binges, an effort to recapture that specific point in their lives when the world was in their hands–only realizing, too late, their own recklessness, that they can no longer avoid reality.
-They talk mainly of the past, as they could not successfully address the present—although their current lives truly weren’t that bad.
-Even when it came to finality, they would still reminisce of the past, and the time wasted.
+The film succeeds in depicting emotional turmoil, and how each of the men failed to satisfy social, psychological, and emotional needs growing up; evidenced by the yearly drug binges, an effort to recapture that particular point in their lives when the world was in their hands–only realizing, too late, their own recklessness, that they can no longer avoid reality.
+They talk mainly about the past, as they could not successfully address the present—although their current lives truly weren’t that bad.
+Even when it came to finality, they would still reminisce about the past, and the time wasted.

 Below I have attached the title sequence of the film.
-The reason for this is that it emphasizes the specific importance of the entire film, it provides a glimpse into the minds of these men and the inner conflicts they repress.
+The reason for this is that it emphasizes the particular importance of the entire movie, it provides a glimpse into the minds of these men and the inner conflicts they repress.
 It is an intelligent inclusionary detail by Pellington, for it sets the tone for the rest of the film.